0xfarben/Real-Time-Competitor-Strategy-Tracker-for-E-Commerce/README.md

 3. View competitor analysis, sentiment trends, and discount forecasts.
 4. Get strategic recommendations and real-time notifications.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.